keithrbennett/twitter_attachment_downloader/README.md

 Much/most of the logic has been copied from the Python script "Twitter export image fill 1.02" by Marcin Wichary (aresluna.org) at https://github.com/mwichary/twitter-export-image-fill

+To run this script you will need to have a Ruby runtime installed on your system.